 Discounted parking is available in the Frist Art Museum lots on a first-come, first-served basis.

 Parking is at a premium in our area, but there are many lots close by.
 There is a parking lot on Tenth Avenue directly across the street from Cummins Station.
-There is also parking available in the Gateway Parking Lot behind Union Station, accessible from an entrance just past the Flying Saucer restaurant on Tenth Avenue.
+There is also parking available in the Gateway Parking Lot behind Union Station, accessible from an entrance just past The Finch restaurant on Tenth Avenue.

 Here’s an interactive map from Nashville Downtown Partnership’s Park It Downtown